waleCloud/me/content/blog/new-beginnings/index.md

 Friday 3pm EST 20th of August 2021 was the last moment I stopped being a <a href=https://namely.com target=_blank>Namely</a> employee after 1.8 years at the company.

-> While living, we have the change to live several lives as long as we're willing to.  - Paraphrasing off the netflix series `Money Heist`, a statement made by the character Tokyo.
+> While living, we have the chance to live several lives as long as we're willing to.  - Paraphrasing off the netflix series `Money Heist`, a statement made by the character Tokyo.

 ## Birthing a new timeline into wale-cinematic universe.